Agoric/documentation/main/zoe/guide/contracts/parity-stability-module.md

 burned when received.

 The two trading requests, `makeWantMintedInvitation` and `makeGiveMintedInvitation` are used to create invitations to trade.
-The invitation is a promise for a payment that will be redeemed when the offer is made.
-The offer specifies the amount of the external token to be traded, and the amount of the chain's stable token to be received.
-The offer is escrowed, and the contract waits for the counterparty to make the matching offer.
-The contract then mints the stable token and pays it to the offer creator, and pays the external token to the counterparty.
+The proposal specifies the amount of the external token being provided, and the amount of the chain's stable token to be received.
+The contract mints the stable token and pays it to the offer creator and the received external tokens are held by the contract and can be sold to later callers of `makeGiveMintedInvitation()`.

 ```js
 const seat = E(zoe).offer(